NationalSecurityAgency/skills-docs/docs/overview/README.md

 ## Browser Support

-Skills as a Service is supported on all major browsers since the following versions:
+SkillTree is supported on all major browsers since the following versions:

 <browser-support />

 ## License

-Skills as a Service platform is released under Apache 2 license.
+SkillTree platform is released under Apache 2 license.

 ```
 Licensed under the Apache License, Version 2.0 (the "License");